What is the Present Simple?

 Present Simple structure

-The structure of Present Simple is easy and only touches the verb.
+The structure of the Present Simple is easy and only touches the verb.
 To form a sentence, you need to take the base form of the verb (to run, to meet, to walk, to cook).

-Then you add -s , or -es ending to the verb if it is a third-person singular (he, she, it).
+Then you add -s or -es ending to the verb if it is a third-person singular (he, she, it).
 The other subjects (I, you, we, they) go with a bare infinitive — the root form without the particle to.

 Look at how the verb changes based on the person:

-| Subject | Full form |
+| Subject | Structure of Present Simple |

 |---|---|